crowsonkb/style-transfer-pytorch/README.md

 style_transfer CONTENT_IMAGE STYLE_IMAGE [STYLE_IMAGE ...] [-o OUTPUT_IMAGE]
 ```

 Input images will be converted to sRGB when loaded, and output images have the sRGB colorspace.
 If the output image is a TIFF file, it will be written with 16 bits per channel.
+Alpha channels in the inputs will be ignored.

 `style_transfer` has many optional arguments: run it with the `--help` argument to see a full list.
 Particularly notable ones include: